How to Have Real Cultural Experiences in Tonga(c) Tonga Ministry of Tourism

 Sunday Church Services

 Christianity is part of the Tongan culture, which you can easily experience by going to a local church service.
-Visitors are welcome to join in on the worship of local church services on a Sunday, as long as you wear appropriate attire, as recommended in Tonga Etiquette: Respecting the Local Customs.
+Visitors are welcome to join in on the worship of local church services on a Sunday, as long as you wear appropriate attire, as recommended in our guide, Tonga Etiquette: Respecting the Local Customs.
 Whether you’re religious or not, you can still appreciate the beautiful harmonies of the local people.

 Go Out for Dinner